Reflection maps: Obstructions to -finiteness

-We obtain obstructions to stability and $\cA$-finiteness of reflection maps.
-The results are obtained by putting together the one-to-orbit over $\sA$ condition (Definition \ref{defOneToOrbOverA}), the decomposition of $B^2(f)$ into the branches $B_g(h)$, and the description of the singular locus $S_G$ of $B^2(\omega)$ at the end of Section \ref{secB2Omega}. \begin{lem} For any stable reflection map $f\colon X^n\to \C^p$, the spaces $B_g(h)$ are disjoint smooth spaces of dimension $2n-p$. \begin{proof} Since $B^2(f)$ is smooth by Proposition \ref{propOfB2}, item \ref{propOfB2Item4}, and $B^2(f)=\bigcup B_g(h)$, it suffices to show that any two different branches $B_g(f)$ and $B_{g'}(f)$ cannot have an irreducible component in common.
+\begin{proof} Since $B^2(f)$ is smooth by Proposition \ref{propOfB2}, and $B^2(f)=\bigcup B_g(h)$, it suffices to show that any two different branches $B_g(f)$ and $B_{g'}(f)$ cannot have an irreducible component in common.
 Assume there is one such component $Z$.
 Again by item \ref{propOfB2Item4} of Proposition \ref{propOfB2}, $Z$ contains a strict point of the form $b^{-1}(x,x')$, with $h(x')=gh(x)=g'h(x)\neq h(x)$.
-This cannot happen if $h(x)\notin \sA$, because the pointwise stabilizer of $G$ at $h(x)$ is trivial (Corollary \ref{corStabilizer}, item 1).
-On the other hand, $h(x)\in \sA$ implies that $f$ is not one-to-orbit over $\sA$, and thus $f$ does not have normal crossings, and hence stability fails. \end{proof} \end{lem}
+This cannot happen if $h(x)\notin \sA$, because the pointwise stabilizer of $G$ at $h(x)$ is trivial (Corollary \ref{corStabilizer}).
+On the other hand, $h(x)\in \sA$ implies that $f$ is not one-to-orbit over $\sA$, and thus $f$ does not have normal crossings, and hence stability fails.
+The second item follows immediately from the first, because $B_g(h)=\widetilde h^{-1}(B_g)$, and $S_G$ is union of all intersections of the form $B_g\cap B_{g'}$ (Proposition \ref{propDescriptionSG}). \end{proof} \end{lem}